-- The Battalion will take its drill instruction from the British Army Drill Manual of 1811.1 - For full details of all content covered in the 1811 manual, consult the manual itself. - The training of the Battalion is regulated and based on the notion that the Battalion is comprised of a collection of recreated units, whose members do not have the same commitment to training as historic British Napoleonic infantry. - The movements and motions that the Battalion is trained in are limited to those that the recreated units will use on the field.
+- The Battalion will take its drill instruction from the Rules and Regulations for the Formations, Field-Exercise, and Movements of His Majesty's Forces issued 1st June, 1792 and The Manual and Platoon Exercises issued 1st November, 1804. - For full details of all content covered in these manual, consult them.
+2 - The training of the Battalion is regulated and based on the notion that the Battalion is comprised of a collection of recreated units, whose members do not have the same commitment to training as historic British Napoleonic infantry. - The movements and motions that the Battalion is trained in are limited to those that the recreated units will use on the field.